What’s In A Growing Zone?

 Since the USDA and Canadian plant hardiness index use “zones,” it might not be apparent which system a plant tag is displaying.
-While the USDA system is more common it is useful to look for the country of origin.
+While the USDA system is more common, it is useful to look for the country of origin.

 Zones Not Stones

 In both cases, the USDA growing zones and Canadian Plant Hardiness Index are imperfect attempts at mapping growing conditions.
-Both systems are useful tools in selecting plants suitable for your location but should be taken with a grain of salt.
+Both systems are useful tools in selecting plants suitable for your location but take them with a grain of salt.
 In many cases, knowledge of where specific plants can grow is incomplete.
 While growing USDA zone 8 plants in a USDA zone 4 climates will end poorly, it’s sometimes worth gambling on plants that are a growing zone out of reach – especially if you have a protected location.